ridiculoys/iskolarbot-ics-chatbot/code/chainlit.md

-# Welcome to the ICS Research Assistant Chatbot! 🤖
+# Welcome to your personal Research Assistant Chatbot! 🤖

 Hey there, researcher! 👋 I'm **IskolarBot** and I'm excited to have you on board.
-I am the ICS Research Assistant Chatbot - a powerful tool designed to help you query research papers from the Institute of Computer Science of the University of the Philippines Los Baños.
+I am a Research Assistant Chatbot - a powerful tool designed to help you query research papers from my knowledgebase.

 This application is built using Chainlit, Langchain, and OpenAI to showcase the powers of LLMs and Generative AI in education.